AHINK/AHINK.Github.io/_posts/2016-02-18-Building-This.md

+---
+layout: post
+subtitle: null
+date: ""
+published: false
+title: Untitled
+---

 ## Holy Shit, I did not realize what I'd committed to!

-So about three weeks ago I decided as a marketer, what better way to build skills and brand my self, than building a brad website?
+So about three weeks ago I decided as a marketer, what better way to build skills and brand my self, than building a brand website?

 Easy, right?